flipperdevices/flipperzero-firmware/README.md

 in TPMS systems, car keys and many others), the curious person is left wondering what the device is sending at all.
-Using ProtoView she or he can visualize the high and low pulses like in the example image below (showing a Volkswagen key in 2FSK):
+Using ProtoView she or he can visualize the high and low pulses like in the example image below (showing a TPMS signal produced by a Renault tire):

 ![ProtoView screenshot raw signal](/images/protoview_1.jpg)

 This is often enough to make an initial idea about the encoding used and if the selected modulation is correct.
+For example, in the signal above you can see a set of regular pulses used for synchronization and then a sequence of bits encoded in [Manchester](https://en.wikipedia.org/wiki/Manchester_code) line code.
+If you study these things for five minutes, you'll find yourself able to decode the bits with naked eyes.

 ## Decoding capabilities